By Mary Zuzik Andrechik

 When the pandemic hit, she began to explore other creative outlets, accepting a writing challenge from Cone Man Running Productions in Houston, TX, and Sleight of Hand was born!
 Since the start of quarantine, Mary has written three short plays.
 Among them, Sleight of Hand and Alexandra’s Second Act, or How Tamora Saved My Life have been performed as audio plays on The War of the Words podcast.
-Her holiday play, Tingle Saves Hanumas will be read as part of Adventure Theatre’s Jingle in July festival.
+Her holiday play, Tingle Saves Hanumas was read as part of Adventure Theatre’s Jingle in July festival.

 Mary is also thrilled to take the reins as Director on this very personal project.
 Mary completed this play the day before her aunt, Iris Zuzik, passed away at the fabulous age of 97!
 Iris was a FORCE…the original Esther/Mildred/Harvey/Arthur…a WWII Vet and a lady who truly LIVED.
 This play is dedicated, with much love, to her.

 Frankie Haan (Esther) is doing her second pandemic zoom show, going from playing an 8-year-old child in Kitchen Sink Drama to a 95-year-old woman in Sleight of Hand.
 Previously, before kids, Frankie performed in many community theaters in the area, with some favorite roles including Meg Brockie in Brigadoon, Berthe in Pippin, and Marty in Grease.
 Frankie is delighted to be doing this show with her daughter, MyChi, and colleagues Mary and Joe!